 What is the best AI strategy for Super Bowl betting?

 The highest-edge Super Bowl strategies focus on prop markets where sportsbooks are less efficient.
-AI agents that analyze player props (passing yards, receiving yards, touchdowns) against advanced NFL models can identify systematic mispricings.
-Line shopping across 10+ books for the best Super Bowl odds adds 1-3% of additional value.
+With 300-500+ props on a single game, AI agents that compare player projections to sportsbook lines can identify systematic mispricings.
+Line shopping across 30+ books adds 1-3% of additional value on every bet.

 Is there a Super Bowl prediction market?